 Phoenix, AZ 85036

 - Save your Records: USCIS will mail you Form I-797C, Notice of Action within approximately 2 to 3 weeks.
-This is just proof that you’ve started the process of renewing your Green Card.
+This is just proof that you’ve started the Green Card renewal process.
 Save this form once it arrives to you.

 - Attend Your Biometrics Appointment: After filing the green card renewal, USCIS will mail and schedule an appointment time for a biometrics screening which includes fingerprinting and taking a photo for a new Green Card.